openedx/edx-documentation/en_us/shared/course_features/timed_exams.rst

 #.
 Locate the **Enable Timed Exams** field.
 The default value is ``false``.

+   .. only:: Open_edX

+     If you do not find the **Enable Timed Exams** field in the **Advanced Settings** page for your course, timed exams might not be enabled for your Open edX site.
+Enabling timed exams for an Open edX site is a task that is usually performed by a technical administrator.
+For more information, see :ref:`installation:Enable Timed Exams` in *Installing, Configuring, and Running the Open edX Platform*.

 #.
 Change the value of the setting to ``true``.

 #.
 Select **Save Changes**.
 You can now create timed exams in your course.